kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

-Yes, VolumeSnapshotContent objects will have an additional `accessibleTopology` map field.
+Yes, VolumeSnapshotContent objects will have an additional `nodeAffinity` field.
 Estimated increase is small depending on the number of topology key-value pairs (e.g., region and zone).

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?